EV concepts

 EV dynamic status data product

-Dynamic status updates is a real-time data product providing information on EVSE charging events.
-For example, the layer provides an event, when a charging starts or ends at an EVSE.
+The EV dynamic status data product provides real-time updates related to EVSE operation and charging activity.
+For example, it reports when a charging session starts or ends at an EVSE.